HELPING TO BRING BUSINESSES AND WORKERS TOGETHER

 - EB-2: National Interest Waiver

 Selecting the appropriate visa can be a challenge, but we can help determine your occupational category and whether you meet the eligibility requirements.
-Keep in mind that these visas are temporary and not necessarily an avenue for permanent relocation to the United States.
-If you are hoping to become a U.S. citizen or legal permanent resident, you must speak with an experienced Florida immigration attorney for help in pursuing your best course of action.
+Keep in mind that most of these visas are temporary and not necessarily an avenue for permanent relocation to the United States.
+If you hope to become a U.S. citizen or legal permanent resident, you must speak with an experienced Florida immigration attorney for help in pursuing your best course of action.

 Immigrating to the United States can be costly.
 However, because temporary work visas require sponsorship from a U.S.-based company, most employers will shoulder the expense of the application process.
 At the Bassey Immigration Law Center, we believe in providing high-quality immigration services at an affordable cost, regardless of who is responsible for the financial burden.
-In fact, we may be able to handle your temporary work visa application on a flat-fee basis, allowing both you and your employer to easily budget for the entire application process.
+In fact, our business immigration lawyers may be able to handle your temporary work visa application on a flat fee basis, allowing both you and your employer to easily budget for the entire application process.

-Immigration can often be a challenge.
-At the Bassey Immigration Law Center, P.A., we have the knowledge and skill to help you throughout the application process.
-Speak with a skilled Florida business immigration attorney by calling our Tampa office at 813-600-3340 or our Clearwater office at 727-408-5170, or by contacting us online.
+Business immigration can often be a challenge.
+At the Bassey Immigration Law Center, P.A., we have the knowledge and skill to help individuals, their spouses and children, and their employers throughout the application process.
+Speak with a skilled business and family immigration lawyer in Florida by calling our Tampa office at 813-592-3943 or our Clearwater office at 727-408-5170, or by contacting us online.